-The direct estimates of migration are extracted from a variety of sources (GROS, 2010).
-Two sets of health service administrative records provide information based on patient re-registrations within Scotland and with the rest of UK.
-Immigration from outside the UK is measured by the International Passenger Survey which measures both in and out flows and is supplement by health service records.
+The Local Direct estimates of migration are extracted from a variety of sources (GROS 2010a).
+Two sets of health-service administrative records provide information based on patient re-registrations within Scotland and with the rest of the UK.
+Immigration from outside the UK is measured by the International Passenger Survey which measures both in- and outflows, supplemented by health-service records for foreign nationals.
 Several approaches to measuring rates for each local area were attempted, limited by the data available and the very low numbers of international migrants for most local areas.
-The most robust set of age schedules specific to sex and ward were based on moves within Fife and moves with the rest of the world, smoothed across three adjacent ages.
-The smoothed estimate only replaces the unsmoothed estimate when based on fewer than 200 migrants, to avoid dampening the extreme migration rates.
+The most robust set of age schedules specific to sex and ward were based on moves within Fife and moves to and from the rest of the world, smoothed across three adjacent ages.
+The smoothed estimate replaces the unsmoothed estimate only when based on fewer than 200 migrants, to avoid dampening the extreme migration rates.
+Thus for the Local Direct projections, two external areas were used, Fife excluding the local area, and the rest of the world outside Fife.

-Figure 7 shows the three estimates; the direct estimates for Fife and outside Fife are added for comparison with the other projections which use only one external area.
-Both the calibrated and the direct estimates capture similar differences in migration patterns which are ignored by the single overall schedule, including the inflow of students to St Andrews aged 17.
-However there are significant discrepancies that are caused by the different ways in which the estimates are created; high in-migration to Dunfermline South at most ages is evident in the calibrated estimates but not in the direct estimates, and the peak in-migration to St Andrews at age 17 is higher in the calibrated estimates
+Figure 7 shows the three estimates for male in-migration; the direct estimates for Fife and outside Fife are added for comparison with the other projections which use only one external area.
+Both the calibrated and the direct estimates capture similar differences in migration patterns which are ignored by the single overall schedule, including the inflow of students to St Andrews around age 17.
+However, there are significant discrepancies that are caused by the different ways in which the estimates are created.
+High in-migration to Dunfermline South at most ages is evident in the calibrated estimates but not in the direct estimates, and the peak in-migration to St Andrews at age 17 is higher in the calibrated estimates.